bkesterbyld/maroon-potato/src/pages/index.md

       - title: IoT Products
         title_align: left
         content: >-
-          IoT project fail 75% of the time because it's technically difficult to fuse remote sensor and corporate data into valuable new workflows.
+          IoT project fail 75% of the time because it's technically hard to fuse remote sensor and corporate data into valuable new workflows.
 Above sits between real-time IoT and corporate data sources to enable creation of automated processes that scale.
         content_align: left
         actions: []